Human Perspectives exhibition

 Together, with support from the College, Caius MCR, led by BME Officer David Posner (Molecular Biology PhD 2020), MCR President Saba Shivani (7T Physics PhD 2019) and MCR Vice-President Ayat Abdurahman (Psychology 2019), devised the first Human Perspectives art exhibition to highlight the work of new minority artists.
 The exhibition was promoted in early September 2021.

-The exhibition will be open from Saturday 16 October to Saturday 23 October at the Harvey Court JCR, West Road, Cambridge.
-Free tickets are available with EventBrite.
+The free exhibition took place from Saturday 16 October to Saturday 23 October at the Harvey Court JCR, West Road, Cambridge.

-Pieces will be available for sale after the exhibition.
+Pieces were made available for sale after the exhibition.
 For more details contact: Human.Perspectives.Caius@gmail.com

 - Precious Ndukuba

 Precious Ndukuba is a current third-year undergraduate student studying Architecture at Gonville & Caius College, Cambridge.
 Born in London, raised in Rugby and a second-generation Nigerian migrant, she is currently researching issues of the home within the British-Nigerian diaspora.
 She has been painting and sketching consistently since a young age but only recently, after the passing of her grandmother, have her artistic and research pursuits collided.
 Using mostly oil on stretched canvas, her abstract works take inspiration from personal objects, found scraps of nature and family heirlooms.